zigbee-alliance/distributed-compliance-ledger/README.md

     - **Private Sentry Node:** a full node to connect other Validator or Sentry nodes only; should not be accessed by clients.
     - **Public Sentry Node:** a full node to connect other external full nodes (possibly observer nodes).
   - **Observer Node (ON):** a full node that doesn't participate in consensus.
 Should be used to receive read/write requests from the clients.
 - **Light Client Proxy Node**: doesn't contain a full replication of data.
-Can be used as a proxy to untrusted Full nodes for single-value query requests sent via CLI or Tendermint RPC.
+Can be used as a proxy to untrusted Full nodes for single-value query requests sent via CLI or CometBFT RPC.
   It will verify all state proofs automatically.
 - **Seed Node**: provides a list of peers which a node can connect to.